pgallo725/livetext-pds/README.md

 ## Server
 The server application is a multi-threaded process.

 The main thread is in charge of serving all user requests such as the creation of a new account, login and profile information updates, while also handling the creation, deletion and opening of documents and updating the database accordingly.

-All editors working on the same shared document connect to a "Workspace", which is run on a separate thread of the server process and handles all editing operations received by clients, automatically saves the document on the server file system and dispatches messages to all connected clients (no synchronization needed due to clear roles separation between threads).
+All editors working on the same shared document connect to a *Workspace*, which is run on a separate thread of the server process and handles all editing operations received by clients, automatically saves the document on the server file system and dispatches messages to all connected clients (no synchronization needed due to clear roles separation between threads).
 All documents that are not being currently edited are stored on disk and unloaded from memory.

 ## Client
 The LiveText client is a QtGUI-based desktop application.

 It provides a landing page with basic account operations such login, registration, profile editing and grants access and control over the user's documents, a document is opened inside the TextEditor.

 The editor is based on Qt's feature-rich **QTextEdit** component, which supports *RichText* but works in the "traditional" way (that is, identifying characters by their absolute position) and so we had to add a completely custom intermediate layer which translates all editing operations between the traditional text editor and our CRDT representation (in both directions).